SciBorgo/Missing-data/paper/paper.md

 injured participants are removed from a study on injury prevention.
 Imputing values removes the need to conduct listwise deletion.
 However, it is critical how these values are imputed, and that the imputation method is documented.
-One imputation method is imputing the mean value (e.g., participant or group average) [@Young2019]**Check this reference**.
+Authors sometimes choose to replace missing observations with mean values (e.g., participant or group average) [@Sampson2018; @Cresswell2009].
 While imputing the mean preserves the study sample size (and point estimates), it also reduces the variance, can alter the relationship between the variable with missing observations and other variables, and can bias (underestimate) standard errors [@Scheffer2002].
 Smaller standard errors typically reduce *p*-values, which may lead to incorrect inference.
 Mean imputation should be avoided.
 An imputation strategy that incorporates information from other related variables in the data -- such as linear regression, or K nearest neighbours -- should be considered.
-This is discussed in the recommendations section.

 Practice to avoid: *Not evaluating the effect, or choice, of imputation.* The method used to impute missing data has the potential to